The Medicine You Always Knew

 What is Humanopathy?

-What is integrative medicine, and how is it different from alternative medicine?
+What is integrative medicine and how is it different?

 Yes.
-The Academy holds accreditation from the Complementary Medical Association (CMA), Hahnemann College of Homeopathy, and the London College of Homeopathy.
-The London College of Homeopathy is independently accredited by the British Accreditation Council (BAC) and the Registration Society of Homeopathy UK (RSH UK).
-Graduates are eligible for CMA professional membership and listing in their international practitioner directory.
-The Academy is also pursuing RQF Level 7 university validation.
+The Academy holds accreditation from the Complementary Medical Association (CMA), the Hahnemann College of Homeopathy, and a collaboration with the London College of Homeopathy.
+Graduates are eligible for full CMA professional membership and listing in the international CMA practitioner directory on completion.

 How long is the programme?